 - Grease your non-stick donut bake pan with some oil.
 A cooking spray always helps. 🙂

-- Now in a large mixing bowl, sift and add the flour, baking powder, sugar, salt, cinnamon powder, pumpkin spice (optional).
+- Now, in a large mixing bowl, sift and add the flour, baking powder, sugar, salt, cinnamon powder, and pumpkin spice (optional).

-- In another bowl mix all the wet ingredients by adding in the oil, vanilla extract, milk and applesauce.
-If you’d want you can directly add and mix all ingredients together in a single bowl.
-I do that most oftenly if I am aiming a one-bowl batter and less stuff in the sink.
+- In another bowl, mix all the wet ingredients by adding in the oil, vanilla extract, milk and applesauce.
+If you want, you can directly add and mix all the ingredients together in a single bowl.
+I do that most often if I am aiming for a one-bowl batter and less stuff in the sink.

-- The batter should have a smooth consistency which is neither too thick nor too runny, so that you can pipe it into the pan using a piping bag or a ziplock bag or scoop the mixture into the pan using a large spoon, whichever way works best for you.
+- The batter should have a smooth consistency – that is, neither too thick nor too runny so that you can pipe it into the pan using a piping bag or a ziplock bag, or scoop the mixture into the pan using a large spoon, whichever way works best for you.

 - Pop the tray into the oven and set the timer for about 22 minutes.